Milk substitute for guinea pigs. Use for orphaned pups, large litters or when mother’s milk is limited.

 To make 1 litre of milk: Mix 190g of powder with 870mL of warm water.

-Add half the water to the powder first and mix to a paste.
+Add about half the water to the powder first and mix to a paste.
 Then add the remaining water and mix thoroughly.
 Pre-boil the water to ensure it is sterilised.
 If the water is too hot it can cause the milk to curdle.
 If it is too cold then it will be difficult to disperse the powder.
-Wombaroo contains elevated protein levels, so the milk needs to be well mixed to prevent it from separating out.
 An electric whisk can be used for mixing larger quantities.
 Milk can be stored in the fridge for a day or can be frozen for up to 2 weeks.
-It is useful to make-up larger quantities and store it frozen in small portions (eg ice cube trays), so that the required daily feed volumes can be easily thawed out.
+It is useful to make-up larger quantities and store it frozen in small portions (e.g. ice cube trays), so that the required daily feed volumes can be easily thawed out.
 Once thawed out, discard any unused milk, and wash feeding utensils thoroughly.

-Warm milk to about 35°C. Feed from a syringe or bottle with teat, a Wombaroo P Teat is recommended.
-Feed every 2-3 hours for the first 5 days, reducing this to every 4 hours thereafter.
+Warm milk to about 35°C. Feed from a syringe or bottle with teat, a P Teat is recommended.
+Feed every 2-3 hours for the first 5 days, reducing this to every 4-6 hours as pups get older.
 Once significant solid food is being consumed the quantity and frequency of milk feeds can be reduced accordingly.
 Pups will need to be stimulated to defecate and urinate in the first week of life.
-As pups are well-developed and mobile, they may be encouraged to lap soon after birth.
+As pups are born well-developed and mobile, they may be encouraged to lap soon after birth.
 To avoid dehydration during periods of hot weather supply plenty of fresh water.
 Consult your veterinarian or breeder for particular advice about caring for young guinea pigs.